Team303/JetsonVision/README.md

 Generally, these are the steps to set up the Jetson TX2 for Team 303 use.

 ### Step 1: OS & JetPack Tool Installation ###
 Step 1 is flashing the Jetson with a L4T build, and installing all the JetPack tools.
-You will need an ubuntu 14.04 installation to function as the "host" computer.
-The elinux instructions say you can use a VM to do this, but I couldn't get it to work.
-Basically, just follow the instructions from elinux, it's not that hard.
-The most important thing is to not forget to install the JetPack tools.
+Follow the instructions here: [Orbitty Youtube Installation Video](https://www.youtube.com/watch?v=9uMvXqhjxaQ) to install the drivers for the orbitty board.
+After that you will need to install the rest of the jetpack tools (start at Installing CUDA and Other Dependencies): [OpenCV Installation](https://github.com/NVIDIA-AI-IOT/jetson-trashformers/wiki/Jetson%E2%84%A2-Flashing-and-Setup-Guide-for-a-Connect-Tech-Carrier-Board).
+If you use a VM to function as the host computer, use VMWare Workstation Player (any version).
+VirtualBox did not work for me.
 The Jetson and the host computer need to be connected to the same router for this to happen, and it's easy to accidentally quit the install application.
 You can test if this worked correctly by running a CUDA sample ('/home/NVIDIA/NVIDIA_CUDA-8.0_Samples/').